zhangchl007/MCW-App-modernization/Hands-on lab/Manual-resource-setup.md

 12. Close the Server Manager, but leave the connection to the LabVM open for the next task.

-## Task 13: Install required software on the LabVM
+## Task 14: Install required software on the LabVM

-In this task, you configure the LabVM with required software and downloads.
+In this task, you configure the LabVM with the required software and downloads.
 First, you download and install SQL Server Management Studio (SSMS).
 Next, you download and install .NET Core 2.2.
 You also download a copy of the Visual Studio starter solution and unzip it into a folder named `C:\MCW`.

 1. First, install SSMS on the LabVM by opening a web browser on your LabVM and navigating to <https://aka.ms/ssmsfullsetup>.
 This link downloads the latest version of SSMS.